Russo-Japanese War

 The treaty recognized Japanese interests in Korea, and awarded to Japan Russia's lease on the Liaodong Peninsula, control of the Russian-built South Manchuria Railway, and the southern half of the island of Sakhalin (Karafuto).
 The complete military victory of an Asian and non-Western nation over a European and Western power surprised international observers, and transformed the global balance of power, with the Empire of Japan emerging as a great power and the Russian Empire declining in prestige among the European powers.
 Russia's incurrence of substantial casualties and losses for a cause which resulted in a humiliating defeat contributed to internal unrest culminating in the 1905 Russian Revolution, during which the Russian autocracy was forced to make concessions.
-More widely, however, Japan's win effectively damaged the credibility of European dominance in Asia.
+More widely, however, Japan's win effectively damaged the credibility of European dominance across Asia.

 Historical background

 Modernization of Japan

 This anti-Russian satirical map was produced by a Japanese student at Keio University during the Russo–Japanese War.
 It follows the design used for a similar map first published in 1877.

 After the Meiji Restoration in 1868, the Meiji government endeavoured to assimilate Western ideas, technological advances and ways of warfare.
 By the late 19th century, Japan had transformed itself into a modernized industrial state.
 The Japanese wanted to be recognized as equal with the Western powers.
 The Meiji Restoration had been intended to make Japan a modernized state, not a Westernized one, and Japan was an imperialist power, looking towards overseas expansionism.